yujie4phy/LHS-Compatible-model/README.md

 - `compatiblemodel_NC.py`: This script provides an explicit construction of a compatible model for any 4-outcome noisy POVM.
 Users can define their own POVMs and compute an 18-effect POVM along with the corresponding response function.

-- `linearsolver_guroby.py`: This example script illustrates that 14-effect POVMs may not always be sufficient for simulating the corresponding children POVM.
-The demonstration is carried out using linear programming, which is discussed as Farka's lemma in the methods section of our work.
+- `brute force linear solver.py`: This example script illustrates that 14-effect POVMs can be used for simulating the corresponding children POVM.
+The demonstration is carried out using linear programming, and due to the limited precision of the spherical numerical integration, a model might not exist in extremal cases without sufficent number of trials .